friendbuy/slate/source/includes/_merchant_api.md

 ## Base URL

 The base URL for all Friendbuy Merchant API endpoints is https://mapi.fbot.me/v1.
-For full reference documentation, see [https://app.swaggerhub.com/apis/friendbuy/Friendbuy-mapi/1.1.0](https://app.swaggerhub.com/apis/friendbuy/Friendbuy-mapi/1.1.0).
+For full reference documentation, see [Merchant API Details](#merchant-api-mapi-).

 ## Authorization